merely-useful/py-rse/.github/CONTRIBUTING.md

 1. Each chapter ends with a list of key points.
 These lists are kept in plain Markdown files in the `keypoints` folders so that they can be included in both the chapters and the `keypoints.Rmd` appendices.
+There are also lists of learning objectives in the `objectives/` directory, but these are now out of date.

 1. The last line in each chapter includes the file `links.md`, which gives symbolic names to all the external links used in the book and to all